pjbriggs/Amplicon_analysis-galaxy/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
-1.2.1.0    Updated to Amplicon_Analysis_Pipeline version 1.2.1 (adds
+1.2.2.0    Updated to Amplicon_Analysis_Pipeline version 1.2.2 (removes
-           option to use the Human Oral Microbiome Database v15.1, and updates SILVA database to v123)
+           jackknifed analysis which is not captured by Galaxy tool) 1.2.1.0    Updated to Amplicon_Analysis_Pipeline version 1.2.1 (adds option to use the Human Oral Microbiome Database v15.1, and updates SILVA database to v123)